-During the 2018-2019 academic year the Equity and Campus Diversity Office, Communication Department, and the Burchfield Penney Art Center have once again partnered for the fourth annual Beyond Boundaries: Dare to Be Diverse Screening and Discussion Series.
+During the 2019-2020 academic year the Equity and Campus Diversity Office, Communication Department, and the Burchfield Penney Art Center have once again partnered for the fifth annual Beyond Boundaries: Dare to Be Diverse Screening and Discussion Series.

 This six-part film series is organized around categories of diversity including, but not limited to, race, gender, class, sexual orientation, and abilities, with an emphasis on intersectionality.